patternize/patternize.io/docs/Algorithms/Backtracking/Introduction.md

 ---

 import { TreeChart } from '@patternize/components'
+import BrowserOnly from '@docusaurus/BrowserOnly'

-Have you ever run into these problems in your daily life?
+Ever faced these intriguing puzzles in your daily life? 🤔
-- For my luggage lock, what are some of the interesting password combination I can come up with? 🔐
-- For my living room, how many possible ways I can rearrange my sofa, table, speakers and TV? 📺
-- Or, yes! this is a good one, given a set of liquors and juice, what are possible cocktails I can come up with? 🍹
+- Cracking the perfect combination for your luggage lock - how many cool patterns could you create? 🔐
+- Playing interior designer in your living room - what's the most stylish way to arrange your furniture? 📺
+- Here's a fun one: channeling your inner mixologist - what amazing cocktails could you craft from your home bar? 🍹

 export const Backtracking = () => {
     const tree = {